Ark of the Covenant

 According to legend, Ethiopian King Menelik I was the son of King Solomon and the Queen of Sheba.
 Menelik later visited his father in Jerusalem.
 There, he stole the Ark of the Covenant from the Temple, replacing it with a copy.
 He brought the original Ark back to Ethiopia.
 This would have been around 950 BC.

 The last mention of the Ark was in the 18th year of King Josiah, c.
 624 BC.
-He said “Put the sacred ark in the temple that Solomon son of David king of Israel built.
-It is not to be carried about on your shoulders (2 Chronicles 35:3)."
-What was it doing out of the Temple?
-Was it covered and unseen?
+He said, “Put the sacred ark in the temple that Solomon son of David king of Israel built.
+It is not to be carried about on your shoulders."
+(2 Chronicles 35:3) Was it covered and unseen?
 Or if uncovered, recognized by anyone to be a fake?

 Menelik may have removed the Ark to Ethiopia.

 Another theory about how the Ark might have arrived in Ethiopia begins with Nebuchadnezzar attacking Jerusalem in 597 BC.
-Priests are said to have removed it and taken it to safety in upper Egypt.
+Priests are said to have removed it and taken it to safety in Egypt, along with Jeremiah (see below).
 There was a Jewish Temple on the island of Elephantine, first settled by mercenary Jewish soldier c.
 650 BC.
 The Jewish Elephantine Papyri cover c.
 495-399 BC.
 With the changing political situation the Jews abandoned Elephantine, perhaps taking the Ark up the Nile, and veering left up the Blue Nile into Ethiopia.
 This may have been the source of Beta Israel, Ethiopian Jews who later refused to convert to Christianity in the 4th Century AD.

 OK, so maybe the Ark is in Ethiopia.
 The "official" story is that it was held in the Church or St. Mary of Zion in Axum.
 When a divine heat from the Tablets in the Ark cracked the stones of the sanctuary, the Chapel of the Tablet was built to guard it.

-We visited Axum, where the Queen of Sheba is supposed to have resided (or southern Arabia).
+We visited Axum, where the Queen of Sheba is supposed to have resided (from southern Arabia).
+We went inside the Church of St. Mary and looked around with no interference, but no Ark.
 At the Chapel of the Tablet priests brought out golden crowns, but no Ark.
 We were allowed inside the protective fence to photograph.
-There was no indication in their demeanor or response that they had the Ark.
+There was no indication in their demeanor or response that they had the Ark to protect.

-Our translator spotted the Head Abuna (priest) about to enter his quarters.
+Our translator spotted the Head Abuna (chief priest) about to enter his living quarters.
 He asked the priest about the location of the Ark.
-He replied that it was not here but secreted elsewhere in Ethiopia, where, he would not say.
+He replied that it was not here but secreted elsewhere in Ethiopia, but where he would not say.
 His response confirmed our earlier suspicion that the Ark was not in the Chapel of the Tablet.
 So where was it?

-So where would the Ethiopians hide the Ark if their country was being overrun by invading Muslims who destroyed everything Christian (or Jewish) in their path?
-The Somali Ahmad Grań invaded Ethiopia in 1529 and conquered most of Ethiopia, being killed in battle there in 1543.
+Where would the Ethiopians hide the Ark if their country was being overrun by invading Muslims who destroyed everything Christian (or Jewish) in their path?
+The Somali Ahmad Gragn invaded Ethiopia in 1529 and conquered most of Ethiopia, being killed in battle there in 1543.
 He destroyed the original church of St. Mary of Zion in Axum.
 There was only one place he did not capture: Debre Damo.

 Debre Damo is a monastery built about the 6th Century.
 It is on a flat-topped volcanic plug with sheer sides, only accessible by climbing a rope.
-It is noted for its collection of crowns and ancient manuscripts, still extant because the priests didn't lower a rope for Ahmad Grań.
-The monastery was only accessible to us by an bumpy dirt road and, an uphill hike, and a welcome rope.
+It is noted for its collection of crowns and ancient manuscripts, still extant because the priests didn't lower a rope for Ahmad Gragn.
+The monastery was only accessible to us by an bumpy dirt road, an uphill hike, and a welcome rope.
 There we were shown a number of painting, manuscripts, and crowns.

-They didn't bring out the Ark.
+They did not bring out the Ark.
 They would not let us enter the main monastery or the extensive catacombs inside the mountain.
 There were several armed guards at the entrance to the catacombs.
 They told us these areas have been sanctified for a coming funeral, and, indeed, as we went down the rope there was a group approaching with a shrouded body.
-I like to think that the Ark is in the catacombs and I stood over it.
+I like to think that the Ark is in the catacombs, and I stood over it (did my feet vibrate at bit?).

 Before you consider the monastic life, think about the plumbing.
 I drank from this moss-covered cistern.